Jayant Raj Kushwaha

 Jayant Raj Kushwaha is an Indian politician, Member of Legislative Assembly from the Amarpur (Vidhan Sabha constituency) of Bihar, and Minister of Rural Work in the Government of Bihar.
 In the 2020 election, he defeated Jitendra Singh of the Indian National Congress.
 While Raj secured 33.13% of votes polled, Singh, the runner up, finished with 31.23% of the votes.
 Raj is a member of Janata Dal (United), the ruling party of Bihar.

 Raj is the son of former Member of Legislative Assembly Janardan Manjhi who earlier represented the same electoral constituency of Amarpur.
 He completed his schooling from C N D High School Baunsi Banka, Bachelor of Business Administration from Marwari College, Bhagalpur, Tilka Manjhi Bhagalpur University in 2010.

-Nitish kumar trusted him with ministerial post despite him being a first time MLA, Nitish even came to his defense when the minister was being questioned on his work by BJP MLAs.
+Nitish Kumar trusted him with ministerial post despite him being a first time MLA, Nitish even came to his defense when the minister was being questioned on his work by BJP MLAs.

+Political career

+On 9 August 2022, Janata Dal (United) (JDU) led by Nitish Kumar broke its ties with the Bhartiya Janata Party.
+Chief Minister Nitish Kumar joined hands with erstwhile political rival Rashtriya Janata Dal (RJD) led by son of Lalu Prasad Yadav, Tejashwi Yadav.
+Jayant Raj, who was serving as minister for rural works resigned from his post and in the new government formed after coalition of RJD, JDU, Indian National Congress and other smaller parties, Raj was again reappointed minister, this time for Minor Water Resources in Eighth Nitish Kumar ministry.

+As minor water resource minister, he led establishment of regional registry office in Amarpur to deal with cases of land registration.
+It was established in order to reduce the burden on sole registry office located in Banka district headquarters.
+While inaugurating the registry office, Raj announced that the opening of regional office will not only sort out issues related to registration of land earlier, but will also create more jobs and enhance the revenue of government.
+In this second term as minister, Raj has also remained a critic of Upendra Kushwaha (a rebel leader of Janata Dal United).
+He alleged Kushwaha was weakening Nitish Kumar; meanwhile, he also contended that the government of Mahagathbandhan (Grand Alliance) was working for the benefit of poor and downtrodden section of society, while the activities of Kushwaha were destabilising it.

+In March 2024, he was made minister of building construction in the ninth Nitish Kumar ministry.
+This was his third term as a minister.